A Pre-Performance Dancer Fuel Plan

 Generally, eat breakfast within the hour after waking.
 Rather than thinking about the size of your meal, focus on integrating each of the three macronutrients (carbs/protein/fats) as part of a satisfying eating experience.
 A personal favorite is toasted sourdough bread topped with mashed avocado and eggs.

 Non-perishable options are best for storing in your dance bag.
-These come in handy for busy rehearsals and tech days.
+The se come in handy for busy rehearsals and tech days.
 Don’t fear processed foods!
 Packaged options like bars, crackers, and trail mix are often easily digestible and helpful energy re-boosters.

 Remember Your Recovery

 Take full advantage of your post-training recovery window.
 Creating a balanced meal that incorporates a carb source, along with a protein and a fat source, is key.
 Carbohydrates stimulate the production of insulin, which promotes increased absorption of glycogen-replenishing sugars and muscle-building protein.
+Learn more about post-performance recovery here.

 What to eat in the 3-4 hours prior to dancing